tofflemire/tofflemire.github.io/pages/photometry.md

 <video src="/local_files/movie_e05.mp4" width="400" height="400" ALIGN="left" controls preload></video>

 In a simplistic summary, the binary orbit clears out a central gap creating a circumbinary disk and a circumstellar disk around each star.
 As this eccentric binary goes through its orbit, apastron passage (furthest separation of the two stars) induces a stream of material, made from the inner edge of the circumbinary disk, that brings material into the cleared gap, feeding the circumstellar disks.
-The figure below presents the mass accretion rate from this simulation where bursts of accretion are seen proceeding each periastron passage.
+The figure below presents the mass accretion rate from this simulation where bursts of accretion are seen proceeding each periastron passage (closest approach of the two stars).

 <a href='http://adsabs.harvard.edu/abs/2016ApJ...827...43M' target='blank'>
   <img src="/local_files/ML2016_Mdot.jpg" width="700" ALIGN="left">